gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-19-fake-steve-jobs-and-letters-from-bill-g.md

 Topics include: Pocket PCs, Y2K, Tamagotchi, IE in Windows antitrust suit, Clinton/Lewinsky scandal, iMac introduction, sports events such as The Masters, and so on.
 Many topics that were mentioned are still relevant today: Digital currency, Network OS, Pokemon, Global warming, and more.

-I recommend browsing the teaser/promo website [in English](https://web.archive.org/web/20030813051438/http://wam.ascii.co.jp/regular/bill_g/eng/index.html) or [Japanese](https://web.archive.org/web/20030811195205/http://wam.ascii.co.jp/regular/bill_g/), but I'll a few of my favourite letters:
+I recommend browsing the teaser/promo website [in English](https://web.archive.org/web/20030813051438/http://wam.ascii.co.jp/regular/bill_g/eng/index.html) or [Japanese](https://web.archive.org/web/20030811195205/http://wam.ascii.co.jp/regular/bill_g/), but here are a few of my favourites:

 - the "true" story of Windows GUI vs Mac GUI
 - cloning himself into every PC "BILL G Inside"